 Doughball is the most commonly used type of bait for carp fishing in the Southwestern Pennsylvania pay lakes.
 Doughball is also used around the United States and even the world, though it is sometimes referred to as “ground bait.”

-Some ready made doughball like Lucky 7 Vanilla can catch fish, but the homemade varieties almost always work better.
+Some ready made doughball like Bee Jay Carp Bait can catch fish, but the homemade varieties almost always work better.
 You can whip up some doughball by boiling a mix of corn meal and water on your stove and then adding a bit of flavor such as vanilla.
 Other common ingredients include wheat germ, flour, molasses and even dry cat food.
+Experiment to find what works best for you.

 Outside of the United States, boilies are probably the most commonly used carp bait.
 They are basically small hard balls of boiled dough.
 Carp have teeth in the back of their mouths that allow them to break up things like snail shells, so hard baits are no problem.